antistatic.exchange

 Back to feed

-My general distribution at the moment is extremely rough, and I would likely adjust it considerably with further time and reflection.
+My general distribution at the moment is extremely rough, and I would likely adjust it a lot with further time and reflection.
+It probably does not add much to, and possibly actually detracts from, the general observations in this comment.

-A very large part of the question seems to depend on sociopolitical dynamics about unemployment insurance, UBI-like programs, creation of fake jobs, etc.
+A very large part of the question seems to depend on sociopolitical dynamics about unemployment insurance, UBI-like programs, creation of fake jobs, the possibility of transitions to reputation/appreciation-based economies in (what would typically be called) a post-scarcity society, etc.

-Reaching only the Slow Progress scenario by the end of 2030 seems very unlikely if thinking purely on capability or economic considerations, and it would instead likely be the result of very strong/restrictive policies which I think may be correlated to trying to control the impact of AI on labor markets.
-Nonetheless, even on the Slow scenario, the provided baseline forecast values for ≥2035 seem excessively confident, and do not seem to be taking the possibility and consequences of AGI or ASI seriously at all.
+Reaching only the Slow Progress scenario by the end of 2030 seems very unlikely if thinking purely in terms of capability or economic considerations, and it would instead likely be the result of very strong/restrictive policies which I think may be correlated with efforts to control the impact of AI on labor markets.
+Nonetheless, even in the Slow scenario, the provided baseline forecast values for ≥2035 seem excessively confident, and do not seem to be taking the possibility and consequences of AGI or ASI seriously at all.

-After 2040, even from the conditional of 2030 ending in the Slow Progress scenario, and even without existential catastrophes, most of my probability is on "weird" scenarios were normal notions of (valuable) human work do not make much sense; reaching 2040 in a still somewhat "normal" world would require very unexpected barriers to further AI progress and diffusion.
-Still, it makes sense to leave some (diminishing) probability for scenarios with very strong and long-lasting pauses on AI progress or use (but note that that purely national pauses are not stable), as well as some scenarios where human labor still exists despite not being economically necessary.
+After 2040, even conditional on 2030 ending in the Slow Progress scenario, and even without existential catastrophes, most of my probability is on "weird" scenarios where normal notions of (valuable) human work do not make much sense; reaching 2040 in a still somewhat "normal" world would require very unexpected barriers to further AI progress and diffusion.
+Still, it makes sense to leave some (diminishing) probability for scenarios with very strong and long-lasting pauses on AI progress or use (but do note that purely national pauses are not stable).
+Scenarios that appear increasingly more likely further into the future include those where normal human labor still exists in some areas despite not being economically necessary, or those where there is still some notion of work (perhaps to earn perks/credits above some ~UBI baseline) but increasingly divorced from current standards.

 0 replies